MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 (f) Aromatic polyimide pulp.

-*Film type integrated circuit.* (Cat 3) - An array of “circuit elements” and metallic interconnections formed by deposition of a thick or thin film on an insulating “substrate”.
+*Film type integrated circuit.* (Cat 3)—An array of “circuit elements” and metallic interconnections formed by deposition of a thick or thin film on an insulating “substrate”.

 Note: